grafana/loki/docs/promtail.md

 * The label \_\_path\_\_ is a special label which Promtail will read to find out where the log files are to be read in.

 The most important part of each entry is the *relabel_configs* which are a list of operations which creates, renames, modifies or alters labels.
-A single scrape_config can also reject logs by doing an "action: drop" which means that this particular scrape_config will not forward logs from a particular pod, but another scrape_config might.
+A single scrape_config can also reject logs by doing an "action: drop" if a label value matches a specified regex, which means that this particular scrape_config will not forward logs from a particular log source, but another scrape_config might.

 Many of the scrape_configs read labels from \_\_meta_kubernetes_* meta-labels, assign them to intermediate labels such as \_\_service\_\_ based on a few different logic, possibly drop the processing if the \_\_service\_\_ was empty